CME: Corn Futures Closed Lower Wednesday03 May 2012

 Wheat Futures Closed Lower

-July Wheat finished down 15 at 600, 18 off the high and 1 3/4 up from the low.
-December Wheat closed down 13 1/2 at 639.
-This was 1 3/4 up from the low and 16 1/4 off the high.
-July wheat closed sharply lower on the session and managed to push into new contract lows late in the day.
-The surge in the US dollar and selling across a wide spectrum of commodity markets helped to pressure the market early yesterday.
+July Wheat finished down 28 1/2 at 614 1/2, 27 1/4 off the high and 2 3/4 up from the low.
+December Wheat closed down 26 at 653 3/4.
+This was 2 1/2 up from the low and 24 off the high.
+July wheat opened slightly lower and closed sharply lower on the day with aggressive fund selling noted late in the day.

 TheCropSite News Desk